 8~Food & Drink

-Join legendary pitmasters as they serve up world-class barbecue at The Denver BBQ Festival (6/14-6/16; free on Saturday and Sunday) on Father's Day weekend; Slow Food Nations (7/19-7/21; free) is returning with a unique street festival that offers a world of good, clean and fair food for all; enjoy offerings from more 50 area restaurants, 275 marketplace artisans and vendors at A Taste of Colorado (8/31-9/2; free); celebrate the city's famous craft-beer scene during the nine-day Denver Beer Week (9/27-10/05), which culminates in the largest collection of beer ever served at the Great American Beer Festival® (10/3-10/5).
+Join legendary pitmasters as they serve up world-class barbecue at the Denver BBQ Festival (June 19–21, 2020; free) on Father's Day weekend; Slow Food Nations (Sept.
+11–13, 2020; free) is returning with a unique street festival that offers a world of good, clean and fair food for all; enjoy offerings from more 50 area restaurants, 275 marketplace artisans and vendors at A Taste of Colorado (Sept.
+5–7, 2020; free); celebrate the city's famous craft-beer scene during the nine-day Denver Beer Week (Sept.
+18–26, 2020), which culminates in the largest collection of beer ever served at the Great American Beer Festival® (Sept.
+24–26, 2020).
 Find a new favorite eatery by checking out our Must-Try Restaurants, Romantic Restaurants and Outdoor and Patio Dining pages.
 Get a taste of Denver’s famous craft beer scene by following the Denver Beer Trail, a self-guided sampling of top breweries, or taking a brewery tour.
 If you’re in the mood for wine, check out Denver’s urban wineries or relax and have a mixed drink at various sophisticated, sleek and chic cocktail lounges.

 10~Free Things, Hidden Gems & More

 Denver's summer is packed with free things to do.
 Interested in pop culture?
 Have a rock 'n' roll experience or go see your favorite jam band.
 Want to get some fresh air?
 In the mood for shopping?
 See the city’s shopping options and get lost in the world of boutiques.
 Explore the legacy of Denver's Beat Generation.
 And beyond the big-ticket attractions is a wide array of hidden gems that make for fascinating excursions.